Caughnawaga Indian Village Site: Description

 The Caughnawaga site is open to the public.
 It lies on a hill on the north side of the Mohawk River near a natural spring, and was once protected by a defensive palisade.
-The village was also known as Gandaouage; or Kachnawage, for "Indian Castle" in Mohawk, meaning a "fortified place."
 The outlines of twelve longhouses and stockade that existed 300 years ago are staked out.

+The name is derived from the Mohawk word kahnawà꞉ke, meaning "place of the rapids", referring to the nearby rapids of the Mohawk River.
+The village was also known as Gandaouage; or Kachnawage, which has been glossed as "Indian Castle" or a "fortified place" in Mohawk.

 The memorial is on the grounds of the Saint Kateri Tekakwitha National Shrine & Historic Site, a ministry dedicated to Kateri Tekakwitha, who was canonized in 2012 as the first Native North American saint in the Roman Catholic Church.
 Nearby on the Shrine grounds is the Mohawk-Caughnawaga Museum, which includes artifacts found at the dig site.
 Caughnawaga was listed on the National Register of Historic Places in 1973.

-The name is derived from the Mohawk word kahnawà:ke, meaning "place of the rapids", referring to the nearby rapids of the Mohawk River.